 The Residential Treatment Center (RTC) Project is a partnership between the Texas Department of Family and Protective Services (DFPS) and the Health and Human Services Commission (HHSC) to provide children with intensive mental health care in an RTC setting while their guardian keeps legal responsibility for their child.

 An RTC provides therapeutic, residential care for children to address needs such as mental illness, substance use or other behavioral health problems.
 Children live in an RTC for a short period of time as they work to meet their treatment goals.
 Children who receive services through an RTC have typically tried other outpatient services and are unable to be supported at home or in their community due to their mental health needs.
 Residential treatment services can provide time and space for families and their children to heal and rebuild.

 What is the Goal of the RTC Project?

-The goal of the RTC Project is to provide treatment support for families with a child who may be placed into DFPS custody because of their mental health care needs.
+The RTC Project supports families with a child at risk of entering DFPS custody due to their mental health care needs and after exhausting community mental health resources.
 The RTC Project supports families by:

-- Connecting families to mental health services available in their community through their local mental health authority or local behavioral health authority.
+- Connecting families to mental health services available in their community through their local mental health authority (LMHA) or local behavioral health authority (LBHA).